 Cyberbullying is a form of bullying committed by transmission of a communication, including but not limited to, a message, text, sound or image, by means of an electronic device including, but not limited to, a telephone, wireless telephone, or other wireless communication device, computer, or pager, and/or via social media The District has jurisdiction over cyberbullying that uses the District's technology resources or that originates on District property, at a District activity or on District or Special School District transportation.
-Even when cyberbullying if there is a sufficient connection to the educational environment, the behavior materially and substantially disrupts the educational environment, the communication involves a threat as defined by law, or the District is otherwise allowed by law to address the behavior.
+Even when cyberbullying does not involve District property, activities or technology resources, the District may impose consequences and discipline for those who engage in cyberbullying if there is a sufficient connection to the educational environment, the behavior materially and substantially disrupts the educational environment, the communication involves a threat as defined by law, or the District is otherwise allowed by law to address the behavior.
 Cyberbullying may include but is not limited to: